openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 **The free future **

-The real future is already in place : it™s called radeon (or free-radeon), it™s fully integrated in kernel & xorg.
+The real future is already in place : itâ€™s called radeon (or free-radeon), itâ€™s fully integrated in kernel & xorg.
 Actually ( for openSUSE 11.4, or openSUSE 11.3 with [kernel-stable](http://download.opensuse.org/repositories/Kernel:/stable/openSUSE_11.3/) + [X11 obs
 repo](http://download.opensuse.org/repositories/X11:/XOrg/openSUSE_11.3/) ).
 Support for many chipset is in real progress even for the 6xxx series.
 Give it a try before using the proprietary software, report any bugs you find with it.
 Only